MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 ![Verification Failed](./expired.png)

-Well, buckle up and get ready to **re-enjoy** the CAPTCHA test once again!
+Well, buckle up and get ready to **re-enjoy** the CAPTCHA joy-ride once again!
-Maybe it's just a matter of honing your skills in identifying blurry storefronts at lightning speed.
+Maybe it's just a matter of honing your "skills" in identifying blurry storefronts at lightning speed.
-Definitely a skill issue.
+Definitely a skill issue if you can't.

 *What if I am actually a robot?*